stevenoh0908/SMART/DOCUMENTATION.md

     1. A single python pickle file: `result_modelData_timestamp.pkl`
     2. A NetCDF4 file: `result_temperature_timestamp.nc`
 * The first output file, the python pickle file contains all information about a single model run, including its configurations, the data used in the model and the final temperature output.
     * This file is just a serialization of the `common.datastructures.ModelResult` dataclass, therefore you can just load the file via python Pickle module in python environment, and read it.
-(Note. before this you should import `common.datastructures` into your environment.
+(Note. before this you should import `common.datastructures` into your environment)
 * The second output file, the NetCDF4 file contains the temperature profiles among all timesteps in the model run, with proper explanations and the coordinates.
     * You can load and read this file via python xarray module or something-other modules like that.
 Refer internet documentations for more information.